 My entire trip was 14,052 miles and took fifty-nine days.
 It all started in eastern North Carolina on April 26, 2012.
-Hope went with me for first three days up the East Coast.
+Hope went with me for the first three days up the East Coast.

 Visiting family and friends really helped to break up the drive.
-We stopped in Erie, Pennsylvania and Buffalo, New York to visit friends.
+We stopped in Erie, Pennsylvania, and Buffalo, New York to visit friends.
 From Buffalo to we went to Newmarket, Ontario where my daughter and granddaughters live.
 Hope flew home from Toronto.

-From Toronto, I drove north over the Great Lakes, and then into Winnipeg, Manitoba to spend time with my brother, sister-in-law, their oldest son and his family for several days.
+From Toronto, I drove north over the Great Lakes, and then into Winnipeg, Manitoba to spend time with my brother, sister-in-law, their oldest son, and his family for several days.
 My nephew lives in Calgary, so I stopped there.

 Above: Mark’s Four Wheel Camper parked in a regular parking spot in Dawson Creek, British Columbia